waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## IV.
 Procedural Reminders
 - **IMMEDIATE DATA MANAGEMENT:** Update Notepad, Markers, and WKG IMMEDIATELY after discovering new information.
 - **AGENT & TOOL PHILOSOPHY:** Use agents for high-level reasoning and planning.
 Use tools for computation and repetitive actions.
 Refine or delete them immediately if they are flawed.
-Do not treat agent output as infallible truth; it is a hypothesis to be tested.
+Test agent output before discarding.
 - **BATTLE STRATEGY REMINDER:** Always check a Pokémon's moveset before making a strategic switch in battle.
 My Onix had no Rock-type moves against Scyther.